 Muscle Beach gained fame as the workout gym of celebrity bodybuilders Lou Ferrigno (the original Hulk) and Arnold Schwarzenegger.
 You can easily spot Muscle Beach from the Boardwalk thanks to a giant mural of the latter, along with a comically large set of dumbbells hanging off the building’s facade (they look fit for gorillas).

 Muscle Beach began to call Venice home when the original location in Santa Monica disappeared in the 60s.
-It still operates as an outdoor gym today, and one of the most popular things to do in Venice Beach is to gawk at the chiseled bodybuilders doing their workouts (you’ll find plenty of tourists and even locals standing around and snapping photos).
-Bodybuilding competitions are held here as well, and you’ll find a grandstand set up near the competition stage.
+It still operates as an outdoor gym today, and you can gawk at the chiseled bodybuilders doing their workouts (you’ll find plenty of tourists and even locals standing around and snapping photos).

 Watch the skateboarders at the skatepark